About this course

 Aim:

-The aim of this course is to ensure registrants can create and maintain adequate, accurate, legible and timely patient records that meet GOC Standard 8 and relevant NHS and data protection requirements.
+The aim of this course is to ensure registrants can create and maintain adequate, accurate, legible, and timely patient records that meet GOC Standard 8 and relevant NHS and data protection requirements.

-Course objective:
+Course objectives:

 Anticipated learning outcomes: